I'm trying to simplify my business due to all these supply chain issues emerging around the world.

 • pump free system

-• could be used standalone or with an integrated app and CRM
+• could be used standalone or with an integrated app and CRM (as described above)

 • water conservation with water reuse.
 After quench and pH adjustment, a 20L stainless bucket with stainless mesh on top can be used for easy water removal without the biochar.
 The water is then bucketed into an IBC.
 For the next burn, some of this 'smoke water' could be reused in the quench.
 Probably a better use of the 'smoke water' is to irrigate seedlings (promotes growth).